 Reporting requirements beyond Fetch XML

 You may encounter reporting requirements that are beyond what can be done with Fetch XML.
-If your CRM is on-premise or partner hosted, then one option is to write a report using SQL queries.
+If your Dynamics 365 is on-premise or partner hosted, then one option is to write a report using SQL queries.
 If your organization is online, then you might consider writing integration packages that replicate the Dynamics 365 online data needed for reporting to a local SQL server instance and you can write SSRS reports locally using SQL queries.
 ScribeSoft has a product called Scribe Replication Services that can accomplish this if you ever have a need to replicate Dynamics 365 online data to local SQL server.
 You can also use SSIS to write packages that perform the replication.